cmake-js/cmake-js/README.md

 It is advised to use Node-API for new projects instead of NAN.
 It provides ABI stability making usage simpler and reducing maintainance.

-In a nutshell. _(For more complete documentation please see [the first tutorial](https://github.com/unbornchikken/cmake-js/wiki/TUTORIAL-01-Creating-a-native-module-by-using-CMake.js-and-NAN).)_

 - Install cmake-js for your module `npm install --save cmake-js`
 - Put a CMakeLists.txt file into your module root with this minimal required content: